 The rechargeable internal battery provides about 20 hours of typing on a full charge and the RGB backlighting will automatically shut off when not in use to conserve battery life.

 To be frank, the Drevo Calibur barely made the cut.
-It probably wouldn’t have in a world abundant with wireless mechanical keyboards, but the pickings were slim.
+It probably wouldn’t have in a world abundant with excellent wireless mechanical keyboards, but the pickings were slim.
 Not to say it’s a bad mech.
-It has some really nice features you just don’t normally find for $60.
+The Calibur has some really nice features you just don’t normally find in this low of a price bracket.
 That being said, I’m not a huge fan of Outemu switches.
 The next newly released wireless mech with Cherry MX or better switches will have a good opportunity to bump the Drevo from this list.
 Check current pricing of the Drevo Calibur

 5. Filco Majestouch Minila Air